gianmarcopinna/gianmarcopinna.github.io/content/publication/preprint/index.md

 # summary: ""

 links:
-- name: Read the latest version
+- name: Preliminary draft available upon request
+- link: 'mailto: gianmarcopinna1@gmail.com'

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.